ElieKadoche/gym_missile_command/README.md

 - Number of cities remaining, to protect the cities.
 - Number of enemy missiles destroyed, to improve accuracy.
 - Number of missiles launched, to minimize the use of missiles.
-- How long before all cities are destroyed, to last as long as possible before all cities are destroyed.
+- How long the episode lasts, to keep cities as safe as long as possible.

 ## Installation